 File "shotgun.py", line 621, in __init__ self.server_caps File "shotgun.py", line 668, in server_caps self.info()) File "shotgun.py", line 706, in info return self._call_rpc("info", None, include_auth_params=False) File "shotgun.py", line 3156, in _call_rpc self.config.api_path, encoded_payload, req_headers) File "shotgun.py", line 3297, in _make_call return self._http_request(verb, path, body, req_headers) File "shotgun.py", line 3348, in _http_request headers=headers) File "lib/httplib2/__init__.py", line 1608, in request (response, content) = self._request(conn, authority, uri, request_uri, method, body, headers, redirections, cachekey) File "/lib/httplib2/__init__.py", line 1350, in _request (response, content) = self._conn_request(conn, request_uri, method, body, headers) File "lib/httplib2/__init__.py", line 1306, in _conn_request response = conn.getresponse() File "lib/python2.7/httplib.py", line 1123, in getresponse raise ResponseNotReady()

-I whitelist IP address that hosts at my studio are allowed to connect to.
+I grant access to IP address that hosts at my studio are allowed to connect to.
 Will this affect me?

 What about browsers?